Roundtable Sessions

 - How can leaders balance business performance with environmental and social

-– Which traditional leadership assumptions or models hinder sustainable
+responsibilities? - Which traditional leadership assumptions or models hinder sustainable

-Report Out: ~1-minute summary from each table
+development progress? - Report Out: ~1-minute summary from each table

-➢Roundtable 2: Reimagining Leadership Development for a Sustainable Future
+Roundtable 2: Reimagining Leadership Development for a Sustainable Future

 Prompt: How can we nurture future leaders through education, workplace culture, and policy?